josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/css-grid-bar-charts.md

 This approach assumes you want the widest bar to be the width of the chart, which you might not, depending on use case.
 If your bar chart shows percentages, for example, it might be more intuitive to make the chart exactly 100 columns wide, so the bars are corresponding width.
 </SideNote>

 In our loop, we also populate the bar's actual visible text content with the `point.name` and `point.value` props.
-Again, the value is contained in a `<span>` element, so we can push the two apart from one another—though depending on your implementation and design, this might be unneeded.
+Again, the value is contained in a `<span>` element, so we can push the name and value apart from one another—though depending on your implementation and design, this might be unneeded.

 ### Setting bar rows